vipi12/GitHubApi/README.md

 **1. Find the hottest repositories created in the last week**

-Use the [GitHub API][1] to expose an endpoint in this microservice the will get a list of the highest starred repositories in the last week.
+Use the [GitHub API][1] to expose an endpoint in this microservice that will get a list of the highest starred repositories in the last week.

 The endpoint should accept a parameter that sets the number of repositories to return.